 An Exhortation to Steadfastness

-So, we are warned to take heed and be careful that we do not ‘depart from the living God’ through a heart of unbelief.
+So, we are warned to take heed and be careful that we do not ‘depart from the living God,’ through a heart of unbelief.
 Why is such a warning required?
-The writer gives us two reasons:
+The writer gives us reasons:

-1. An evil heart.
-By nature, man’s heart is evil and unbelieving and so, except for God’s grace, he will naturally turn from God to seek his own ways, but for God’s grace.
+• An evil heart.
+By nature man’s heart is evil and unbelieving, and so he will naturally turn from God to seek his own ways, but for God’s grace.

-2. The deceitfulness of sin.
-The sin in our heart never stops to tell us that it is evil and that we should avoid it; it creeps up when we are unwary, it pretends to be good, it tempts, it blinds us to the consequences, it works on our unbelief, it hardens our hearts – it lies in every way possible.
+• The deceitfulness of sin.
+Sin in our heart never stops to tell us that its evil and we should avoid it; it creeps up when we are unwary, it pretends to be good, it tempts, it blinds us to the consequences, it works on our unbelief, it hardens our hearts, -it lies in every way possible.

-In response to these dangers, we are exhorted to do a number of things, especially to ‘take heed’, to ‘exhort one another daily’, and to ‘hold the beginning of our faith steadfast to the end’.
+In response to these dangers,we are exhorted to do a number of things; especially to ‘Take heed,’ ‘Exhort one another daily,’ and ‘hold the beginning of our faith steadfast to the end.’

-1. Take heed.
-If we have come to Christ, there is no room for taking on a lazy attitude in the hope that we will not fall.
-Life in Christ is a continual war and we must constantly be on our guard.
-Therefore, we must take heed that we are not departing from ‘the living God’, but are always relying on his grace, by faith.
+• If we have come to Christ, there is no room for taking on a lazy attitude, in the hope that we will not fall; -Life in Christ is a continual war, and we must constantly be on our guard.
+Therefore we must take heed that we are not departing from ‘the living God,’ but are always relying on his grace, in faith.

-2. Exhort one another daily.
-Because of the deceitfulness of sin, we often miss seeing it in ourselves, but God in his grace has given us brothers and sisters in Christ who may exhort us to avoid sin and hardness of heart.
-It is perhaps something we are often reluctant to do, for fear of spoiling relationships or out of a certain humility, but exhorting one another is not an option.
-It is a command and we will need to do so until it is no longer ‘Today’, but eternity.
+• Because of the deceitfulness of sin we often miss seeing it in ourselves, but God in his grace has given us brothers and sisters in Christ who may exhort us to avoid sin and hardness of heart.
+It is perhaps something we often avoid doing, for fear of spoiling relationships or out of a certain humility, but; exhorting one another is not an option but a command, and we will need to do so until it is no longer ‘Today,’ but eternity.

-3. Steadfast to the end.
-Those who become ‘partakers of Christ’, are those who remain trusting in him to the end.
-If we are to become an eternal part of Christ’s house, we must ‘hold the beginning of our faith’, both now and until the day we die.
+• Those who become ‘partakers of Christ,’ are those who remain trusting in him by faith, unto the end.
+If we are to become an eternal part of Christ’s house, we must ‘hold the beginning of our faith,’ both now and to the day we die.
 Again, if left to ourselves we would fail before we even started, but as it is a gift of God, He causes the faith of his people to persevere to the end.

 Please note all posts on this blog are published at the discretion of the Walking Worthy moderators.
-If you wish to submit an article, please send it to email@example.com.
-Please note also that the contents of this post may only be republished with the permission of Walking Worthy.
+If you wish to submit an article, please send it to firstname.lastname@example.org.
+Please note that the contents of this post may only be re-published with the permission of Walking Worthy.